$Z$ boson production in bottom-quark fusion: a study of $b$-mass effects beyond leading order

 However, we can estimate the size of these contributions and the impact of their FONLL improvement by computing the leading-order contribution Fig.~\ref{fig:fusvsfs} by removing the infrared divergence through an invariant mass cut $m_{b\bar b}\ge \sqrt{2} m_b$.
 We then get (with the low scale choice and all other settings of the previous calculation) a contribution $\sigma^{\rm light}_{\rm 5FS}(Zb\bar b)=146.1$~pb from the diagram of Fig.~\ref{fig:fusvsfs} in the 5FS.
-The corresponding 4FS result is $\sigma^{\rm light}_{\rm 4FS}(Zb\bar b)=129.5$~pb, while the massless limit of the 4FS result is $\sigma^{\rm light}_{\rm 0}(Zb\bar b)=138.8$~pb.
-It follows that the effect of the FONLL-B improvement over a pure 5FS computation of this term is at the level of less than 1\% of the total $b\bar{b}$ cross section of Table~\ref{tab:res}, to be compared to the 5-6\% impact of the FONLL-B improvement of the bottom fusion contribution seen in Table~\ref{tab:res}.
-Therefore, the FONLL improvement of the light-quark initiated contribution appears unnecessary.
+The corresponding 4FS result is $\sigma^{\rm light}_{\rm 4FS}(Zb\bar b)=129.5$~pb, while the massless limit of the 4FS result is $\sigma^{\rm light}_{\rm 0}(Zb\bar b)=146.1$~pb.
+It follows that the effect of the FONLL-B improvement over a pure 5FS computation of this term is at the level of less that 1\% of the total cross section of Table~\ref{tab:res}, to be compared to the 5\% impact of the FONLL-B improvement of the gluon fusion contribution seen in Table~\ref{tab:res}.
+But the very definition of this contribution is subject to an ambiguity due to the need to introduce a cutoff, which is of the order of the difference between the whole contribution in the 5FS and its massless limit, namely, also of the same size as the FONLL improvement.
+Therefore, its FONLL improvement appears unnecessary.